 No-fault auto insurance is a system that allows policyholders to recover financial losses from their own insurance company, regardless of who was at fault in the accident.
 However in many no-fault states, unscrupulous medical providers, attorneys and others perpetrate fraud by padding costs associated with a legitimate claim, for example by billing an insurer for a medical procedure that was not performed.

-- The 2012 reform law, HB 119, requires people injured in an auto accident to visit an emergency room or physician, chiropractor or dentist within 14 days in order to use PIP coverage.
-It also bans treatment for acupuncture or massage therapy and imposed a requirement that all entities seeking reimbursement under the no-fault law obtain licenses (except hospitals, entities owned by a hospital, doctor or other licensed healthcare professional.
+- HB 119 requires people injured in an auto accident to visit an emergency room or physician, chiropractor or dentist within 14 days in order to use PIP coverage.
+It also bans treatment for acupuncture or massage therapy and imposed a requirement that all entities seeking reimbursement under the no-fault law obtain licenses (except hospitals, entities owned by a hospital, doctor or other licensed healthcare professional).
 Penalties for doctors who commit fraud were strengthened to make convicted healthcare practitioners lose their licenses for five years and prohibit their receiving PIP reimbursement for 10 years.
 Insurers were allowed to extend the time spent on investigating fraud from 60 days to 90 days.
 Other provisions create standards for awarding attorney fees that are in line with prevailing professional standards.

 - New York: In his 2014-15 Executive Budget (see page 28), Governor Andrew Cuomo said he would expand the ability of the New York Department of Financial Services (DFS) to audit healthcare providers participating in the no-fault auto insurance system in order to prevent fraudulent providers from receiving payment and fining providers who engage in illegal activities.
 The department will be authorized to make unannounced inspections.